Confused by ‘Elden Ring’s’ story? Let us explain.

 - Exhaust all dialogue options: These games are classic role-playing games in that they practically require you to talk to everyone.
 Often story progression and character development will occur when you simply decide to continue a conversation with a non-playable character.

-- Examine the world and its inhabitants, what they’re wearing, what they’re using: Certain enemy types in one area might look a bit different than they do in another region of the world.
+- Examine the world and its inhabitants — what they’re wearing, what they’re using: Certain enemy types in one area might look a bit different than they do in another region of the world.
 For example, if you fight a magic-wielding knight, it likely hails from the magic-wielding factions in “Elden Ring” — the Academy of Raya Lucaria and the Carian royal family.
 Moreover, notice how there are no stars in the game’s opening area of Limgrave?
 It’s not just an artistic choice.
 The stars are missing for a reason.

 ‘Elden Ring’ and what we know of the story

 Note: This section covers many aspects of “Elden Ring’s” story.
 The first few paragraphs will focus on the story we can glean from the game’s introduction and trailers.
-Once we delve into middle and endgame material, there will be another spoiler warning.
+Once we delve into middle- and endgame material, there will be another spoiler warning.

-Already, “Elden Ring” is being mined for information, as players experiment with various spells in different situations to trigger new story events.
-The coming months will provide more answers.
+Already, “Elden Ring” is being mined for information as players experiment with various spells in different situations to trigger new story events.
+The coming months will no doubt provide more answers.
 In this piece, for now, I’d like to help begin forming up some of the contours of this epic tale — though some of what’s written below is more theory than fact.

-Queen Marika the Eternal is essentially God of The Lands Between — as determined by something called “The Greater Will” — and her children are demigods who rule over parts of the region.
-The Greater Will is something like The Force from Star Wars, though it isn’t necessarily benevolent.
+Queen Marika the Eternal is essentially a god of The Lands Between — as determined by something called “The Greater Will” — and her children are demigods who rule over parts of the region.
+The Greater Will is something like the Force from Star Wars, though it isn’t necessarily benevolent.
 The Erdtree, a giant golden tree in the middle of the world, is the hub of the Greater Will’s power.

 As revealed in the story trailer from December last year, the Rune of Death was somehow stolen “on a night of win’ry fog.”
 This resulted in the murder of at least one demigod, Godwyn the Golden, in what the game’s introduction calls “The Night of the Black Knives.”
 Godwyn is the son of Marika and Godfrey, the first Elden Lord and the regal man with a lion spirit watching over him as seen in some of the game’s promotional artwork.
-Keep close track of these names and others; many are similar, or start with the same letter, which may lend to some initial confused.
+Keep close track of these names and others; many are similar, or start with the same letter, which may lend to some initial confusion.

 “Queen Marika was driven to the brink,” says the story trailer, as a consequence of Godwyn’s death.
-This leads to the shattering of the Elden Ring, an act seen and performed by a mysterious person in the game’s announcement trailer from 2019.
+This leads to the destruction of the Elden Ring, an incident known as the Shattering that’s seen and performed by a mysterious person in the game’s announcement trailer from 2019.
 The rest of the story from the game’s intro cinematic is pretty straightforward.
-After the shattering, Marika disappeared from The Lands Between, and her demigod children were left to fend for themselves.
-They chose to go to war for the remaining, shattered pieces of the Elden Ring, fighting for power.
+After the Shattering, Marika disappeared from The Lands Between, and her demigod children were left to fend for themselves.
+They chose to go to war for the remaining shattered pieces of the Elden Ring, fighting for power.
 This war ended with no winners.
-Even the two mightiest warriors, Malenia the Blade of Miquella and Radahn, Conqueror of the Stars, fought to a draw, with a gravely-injured Malenia infecting Radahn with a disease known as Scarlet Rot.
+Even the two mightiest warriors, Malenia the Blade of Miquella and Radahn the Conqueror of the Stars fought to a draw, with a gravely injured Malenia infecting Radahn with a disease known as Scarlet Rot.
 This act was so destructive, it poisoned and cursed Radahn’s mind with an eternity of madness and suffering, while the surrounding area of Caelid was drowned in disease under a scarlet-red sky.

 While the game’s story may make it seem like this is recent history, it’s important to remember that “an age” has passed since the Shattering, and by the time the game begins, we can assume that The Lands Between have suffered for a very long time under this fractured, chaotic age without order.